Top 5 Threats Real Estate Agents Need to Know About

-As I mentioned before, the lack of affordable homes in all income brackets, excluding the most wealthy, is being caused by low wages, rising rates, low supply, and high demand.
+As I mentioned before, there is a lack of affordable homes in all income brackets, excluding the most wealthy.
+This is being caused by low wages, rising rates, low supply, and high demand.
 In the most competitive housing market we’ve ever seen, the best way to bring home prices down is to build more of them.
-Many potential home buyers may opt for renting, but you would be smart to advise them that buying a home is the better long-term investment.
+Many potential home buyers may opt for renting.
+But you would be smart to advise them that buying a home is the better long-term investment.

 Believe it or not, immigration truly has a profound effect on the housing market.
-When it’s restricted by law, it has a negative impact on new housing starts and home purchases and adds to the current shortage of skilled laborers in the United States.
-Many immigrants to the U.S find work in construction, and when there are less immigrants the labor pool decreases, causing homes to be built at a slower pace.
+When it’s restricted by law, it has a negative impact on new housing starts and home purchases.
+It also adds to the current shortage of skilled laborers in the United States.
+Many immigrants to the U.S find work in construction.
+And when there are fewer immigrants, the labor pool decreases, causing homes to be built at a slower pace.

 What goes on in politics will always have a ripple effect on what goes on in real estate.
-Certain tax reforms and policies aimed at balancing trade with other countries could have an indirect effect on domestic jobs, incomes, and properties.
+Certain tax reforms and policies are aimed at balancing trade with other countries.
+These could have an indirect effect on domestic jobs, incomes, and properties.
 However, new bank policy changes regulating community banks and relaxing Dodd-Frank Act requirements could have more direct implications for real estate agents.